JakobEngel/dso/README.md

 - `vignette=XXX` where XXX is a monochrome 16bit or 8bit image containing the vignette as pixelwise attenuation factors.
 See TUM monoVO dataset for an example.

 - `calib=XXX` where XXX is a geometric camera calibration file.
-Currently supported:
+See below.

+##### Geometric Calibration File.

-###### Calibration File for FOV camera model:
+###### Calibration File for Pre-Rectified Images

-    fx fy cx cy omega
+    Pinhole fx fy cx cy 0
     in_width in_height
     "crop" / "full" / "none" / "fx fy cx cy 0"
     out_width out_height

-###### Calibration File for Pre-Rectified Images
+###### Calibration File for FOV camera model:
-This one is with no radial distortion, as a special case of ATAN camera model but without the computational cost:

-    fx fy cx cy 0
+    FOV fx fy cx cy omega
     in_width in_height
-    none
+    "crop" / "full" / "fx fy cx cy 0"
     out_width out_height

-###### Calibration File for OpenCV camera model
+###### Calibration File for Radio-Tangential camera model

-    fx fy cx cy d1 d2 d3 d4
+    RadTan fx fy cx cy k1 k2 r1 r2
     in_width in_height
-    "crop" / "full" / "none" / "fx fy cx cy 0"
+    "crop" / "full" / "fx fy cx cy 0"
     out_width out_height

+###### Calibration File for Equidistant camera model

+    Equidistant fx fy cx cy k1 k2 r1 r2
+    in_width in_height
+    "crop" / "full" / "fx fy cx cy 0"
+    out_width out_height

+(note: for backwards-compatibility, "Pinhole", "FOV" and "RadTan" can be omitted).
+See the respective `::distortCoordinates` implementation in  `Undistorter.cpp` for the exact corresponding projection function.
+Furthermore, it should be straight-forward to implement other camera models.

+**Explanation:**
+ Across all models `fx fy cx cy` denotes the focal length / principal point **relative to the image width / height**, i.e., DSO computes the camera matrix `K` as

+		K(0,0) = width * fx
+		K(1,1) = width * fy
+		K(0,2) = width * cx - 0.5
+		K(1,2) = width * cy - 0.5
+For backwards-compatibility, if the given `cx` and `cy` are larger than 1, DSO assumes all four parameters to directly be the entries of K, and ommits the above computation.

+**That strange "0.5" offset:**
+ Internally, DSO uses the convention that the pixel at integer position (1,1) in the image contains the integral over the continuous image function from (0.5,0.5) to (1.5,1.5), i.e., approximates a "point-sample" of the continuous image functions at (1.0, 1.0).
+In turn, there seems to be no unifying convention across calibration toolboxes whether the pixel at integer position (1,1) contains the integral over (0.5,0.5) to (1.5,1.5), or the integral over (1,1) to (0,0).
+The above conversion assumes that the given calibration in the calibration file uses the latter convention, and thus applies the -0.5 correction.
+Note that this also is taken into account when creating the scale-pyramid (see `globalCalib.cpp`).

+**Rectification modes:**
+ For image rectification, DSO either supports rectification to a user-defined pinhole model (`fx fy cx cy 0`), or has an option to automatically crop the image to the maximal rectangular, well-defined region (`crop`).
+`full` will preserve the full original field of view and is mainly meant for debugging - it will create black borders in undefined image regions, which DSO does NOT ignore (i.e., this option will generate additional outliers along those borders, and corrupt the scale-pyramid).

 #### 3.2 Commandline Options